Trade Execution Flow as the Underlying Source of Market Dynamics: Execution Flow: Calculation and Methodology

 The equation (\ref{GEV}) for $\max I$, along with $P^{[\mathrm{maxI}]}$, is the result we obtained back in \cite{2015arXiv151005510G}.
 We even constructed a trading strategy that prevents catastrophic losses.
 The key idea is to predict $I=dV/dt$, not price.
 This approach is very accurate: if there is a liquidity excess event (current $I_0$ is large, i.e., $\Braket{\psi^{[\mathrm{maxI}]}|\psi_0}^2>0.9$), then future $I_0$ will be low.
 Similarly, if there is a liquidity deficit event (current $I_0$ is low, i.e., $\Braket{\psi^{[\mathrm{minI}]}|\psi_0}^2>0.9$), then future $I_0$ will be high.
-This may seem trivial -- alternating periods of low and high liquidity -- but it demonstrates that liquidity (not price) undergoes large oscillations, with price changes being a consequence of these liquidity fluctuations.
+This may seem trivial -- alternating periods of low and high liquidity -- but it demonstrates that liquidity (not price) undergoes large oscillations (spanning several orders of magnitude), with price changes (typically up to about one percent) being a consequence of these liquidity fluctuations.
 The key element of the strategy is that it trades liquidity: providing liquidity during deficits and taking it during excesses.
 Specifically, the trader should open a position during liquidity deficits and close it during liquidity excesses.
 The rationale is simple: holding a zero position during liquidity excess makes the system resilient to adverse market moves, while entering a position during liquidity deficits (when volatility is small) allows the strategy to capture the majority of market movement.
 Our experiments (both paper trading and actual NASDAQ trading in 2010–2012) confirm that this is the only strategy we found that avoids eventual catastrophic P\&L loss.
-A directional trading strategy that is not predisposed to catastrophic P\&L loss must include \textsl{at least four types of events}: \begin{itemize} \item Open long position \item Close existing long position \item Open short position \item Close existing short position \end{itemize} Note that a strategy with only two types of events (e.g., when ``close existing long'' is the same as ``open short'') will inevitably fail eventually, resulting in catastrophic P\&L loss.
+A directional trading strategy that is not predisposed to catastrophic P\&L loss must include \textsl{at least four types of events}: \begin{itemize} \item Open long position \item Close existing long position \item Open short position \item Close existing short position \end{itemize} These events are ``actionable triggers''; they cause the trader (or an automated trading machine) to perform an action.
+Note that a strategy with only two types of events (e.g., when ``close existing long'' is the same as ``open short'') will inevitably fail eventually, resulting in catastrophic P\&L loss.
 Equation (\ref{GEV}) indicates when to open a position (current $I_0$ is low) and when to close it (current $I_0$ is large).
 As shown above, these conditions translate into projections of $\psi_0$ onto $\psi^{[\mathrm{maxI}]}$ and $\psi^{[\mathrm{minI}]}$.
-However, it does not specify the direction of the position when opening: whether to go long or short?
+Specifically: open a position at a low $I$, e.g. $\Braket{\psi^{[\mathrm{minI}]}|\psi_0}^2>0.9$, and close a position at a high $I$, e.g. $\Braket{\psi^{[\mathrm{maxI}]}|\psi_0}^2>0.9$.
+However, this strategy does not specify the direction of the position when opening: whether to go long or short?
 One could potentially express this execution flow prediction through volatility trading with options, but this market is much less liquid, and transaction fees prevented us from performing experiments.

 Since \cite{2015arXiv151005510G}, we have devoted substantial effort to determining the direction: whether to open long or short when $I_0$ is low?
 The best directional indicator we found back then, and failed to improve in subsequent works, is the difference between the last price $P^{last}$ and $P^{[\mathrm{maxI}]}$ from (\ref{PIH}):